M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics: The flat M obius billiard

-The conventional Moebius strip parametrized by the set of Eqs.~(\ref{eq:moebiusx}-\ref{eq:moebiusz}) is hereafter referred to as \emph{3D M\"obius strip} to distinguish it from the \emph{flat M\"obius billiard}.
+The M\"obius strip, parametrized by the set of Equations~(\ref{eq:moebiusx})--(\ref{eq:moebiusz}) in the main text, is hereafter referred to as \emph{3D M\"obius strip} to distinguish it from the \emph{flat M\"obius billiard}.
 Please note that all calculations presented in the appendices are made for a M\"obius strip with chirality corresponding to an additional minus sign in Eq.~(\ref{eq:moebiusy}) for the $y$ coordinate.

-In this section we discuss the flat M\"obius billiard\footnote{Note that the flat M\"obius billiard is not equivalent to a developable M\"obius strip \cite{Gravesen}.} which serves as a two-dimensional analog of the actual 3D M\"obius strip.
-The comparison of their periodic orbits / geodesics demonstrates how the curvature and torsion of the M\"obius strip change the possible structures of periodic trajectories.
+In this section we discuss the flat M\"obius billiard, which has fundamentally different ray dynamics compared to the three-dimensional (3D) M\"obius strip considered in the main text.
+These differences are discussed at the end of this Appendix, and the structure of the periodic geodesics of the 3D M\"obius strip is compared to those of the flat M\"obius billiard in Appendix~\ref{sec:PG-3Dmoebius}.

 The flat M\"obius billiard is defined as a rectangle with length $D = 2 \pi R$ and width $W$ where the transverse boundaries, defined by $x\in [0, D]$ at $y = \pm W/2$, are hard walls with specular reflections.
-The diagonally opposite corners are identified with each other, that is, periodic boundary conditions in $x$ direction with an inversion of the $y$ coordinate are imposed to obtain the topology of a M\"obius strip, that is
+The diagonally opposite corners are identified with each other, that is, periodic boundary conditions in longitudinal ($x$) direction with an inversion of the transverse ($y$) coordinate are imposed to obtain the topology of a M\"obius strip, that is

 as illustrated in Fig.~\ref{fig:POplaneMoebius}(a).